10,000 companies taken off registry

-Around 10,000 defunct companies have been stricken off the Malta Business Registry, in another move intended to improve the island’s reputation.
+Around 10,000 defunct companies have been struck off the Malta Business Registry, in another move intended to improve the country’s reputation.

-The announcement was made by Economy Minister Silvio Schembri at a webinar held by the MBR at the Grand Hotel Excelsior in Floriana.
+The announcement was made by Economy Minister Silvio Schembri at a webinar held by the MBR at the Grand Hotel Excelsior.

-He said the move was aimed at safeguarding Malta’s reputation by drastically reducing the number of inactive accounts.
+He said the move was aimed at safeguarding Malta’s reputation by drastically reducing the number of inactive accounts registered on the islands.
 It was something which was long overdue, he added.

-However, the cleaning exercise, he said, was started long before the Council of Europe released its report on Malta last September, which highlighted 60 areas the government needs to improve on to meet international standards preventing money laundering.
+However, the exercise, he said, started long before the Council of Europe released its report on Malta last September, which highlighted 60 areas in which the government needs to improve to meet international standards preventing money laundering.

 The portal will operate using a blockchain system as well as AI to verify documents and the number of human resource employees has been bolstered by 40 per cent.